zowe/docs-site/docs/user-guide/at-tls-configuration.md

 :::note Notes

-- AT-TLS is supported in the API Cloud Gateway Mediation Layer component beginning with version 2.17.
+- AT-TLS is supported in the API Cloud Gateway Mediation Layer component (SCGW) beginning with version 2.17.
+  - Support is partial.
+X.509 Client Certificates are not supported, if the AT-TLS rule is not in effect, the SCGW will allow unsecured connections.

 - As the API ML Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.